aphronio/behat-mink-windows-setup-2019/README.md

 3. Run `bin\behat --init`

 4. Place the downloaded selenium-server-standalone-*.jar file in selenium folder.
-    >If your selenium version is different not 2.53.0 then edit the selenium.bat file accordingly
+    >If your selenium version is not 2.53.0 then edit the selenium.bat file accordingly

 5. Double-click on selenium.bat.
 Now you are ready to start testing.